primecodes-ops/Music-Player/README.md

-# 🎵 Music Player
+# 🎵 Audio Player

-A modern and lightweight music player that allows users to play, organize, and manage their music library seamlessly.
+A modern and lightweight audio player that allows users to play, organize, and manage their audio library seamlessly.

 ---